Seven Samurai

 Structural Analysis

 The Status Quo at 3 minutes (1% through the runtime) establishes Farmers discover bandits plan to raid their village after harvest.
 Shows the desperate vulnerability of peasant life in warring states Japan..
-Notably, this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 22 minutes when Kambei (wise ronin) saves a child from a thief by shaving his head and posing as a monk.
 Demonstrates true samurai character - selfless action without concern for status..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 92 minutes, the Midpoint arrives at 44% of the runtime—arriving early, accelerating into Act IIb complications.
-Of particular interest, this crucial beat Samurai raid bandit camp and capture muskets.
+The analysis reveals that this crucial beat Samurai raid bandit camp and capture muskets.
 False victory - they've struck first and gained weapons, but this provokes the bandits to attack earlier and more viciously., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 147 minutes initiates the final act resolution at 71% of the runtime.
 Kambei accepts Kikuchiyo's truth and devises final strategy.
 Synthesis of samurai skill and peasant determination.
 Understanding that they fight together or die separately., demonstrating the transformation achieved throughout the journey.